oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 utilize the parameter `scope` and `authorization_details` as specified in {{I-D.ietf-oauth-rar}} to determine those resources and/or actions.

-# Extensibility

-## Defining Access Token Types {#defining-access-token-types}

-Access token types can be defined in one of two ways: registered in the Access Token Types registry (following the procedures in Section 11.1 of {{RFC6749}}), or by using a unique absolute URI as its name.

-Types utilizing a URI name SHOULD be limited to vendor-specific implementations that are not commonly applicable, and are specific to the implementation details of the resource server where they are used.

-All other types MUST be registered.
-Type names MUST conform to the type-name ABNF.
-If the type definition includes a new HTTP authentication scheme, the type name SHOULD be identical to the HTTP authentication scheme name (as defined by [RFC2617]).
-The token type `example` is reserved for use in examples.

-    type-name  = 1*name-char
-    name-char  = "-" / "." / "_" / DIGIT / ALPHA

-## Defining New Endpoint Parameters {#defining-new-endpoint-parameters}

-New request or response parameters for use with the authorization endpoint or the token endpoint are defined and registered in the OAuth Parameters registry following the procedure in Section 11.2 of {{RFC6749}}.

-Parameter names MUST conform to the param-name ABNF, and parameter values syntax MUST be well-defined (e.g., using ABNF, or a reference to the syntax of an existing parameter).

-    param-name  = 1*name-char
-    name-char   = "-" / "." / "_" / DIGIT / ALPHA

-Unregistered vendor-specific parameter extensions that are not commonly applicable and that are specific to the implementation details of the authorization server where they are used SHOULD utilize a vendor-specific prefix that is not likely to conflict with other registered values (e.g., begin with 'companyname_').

-## Defining New Authorization Grant Types

-New authorization grant types can be defined by assigning them a unique absolute URI for use with the `grant_type` parameter.
-If the extension grant type requires additional token endpoint parameters, they MUST be registered in the OAuth Parameters registry as described by Section 11.2 of {{RFC6749}}.

-## Defining New Authorization Endpoint Response Types {#new-response-types}

-New response types for use with the authorization endpoint are defined and registered in the Authorization Endpoint Response Types registry following the procedure in Section 11.3 of {{RFC6749}}.
-Response type names MUST conform to the response-type ABNF.

-    response-type  = response-name *( SP response-name )
-    response-name  = 1*response-char
-    response-char  = "_" / DIGIT / ALPHA

-If a response type contains one or more space characters (%x20), it is compared as a space-delimited list of values in which the order of values does not matter.
-Only one order of values can be registered, which covers all other arrangements of the same set of values.

-For example, an extension can define and register the `code other_token` response type.
-Once registered, the same combination cannot be registered as `other_token code`, but both values can be used to denote the same response type.

-## Defining Additional Error Codes

-In cases where protocol extensions (i.e., access token types, extension parameters, or extension grant types) require additional error codes to be used with the authorization code grant error response ({{authorization-code-error-response}}), the token error response ({{token-error-response}}), or the resource access error response ({{error-response}}), such error codes MAY be defined.

-Extension error codes MUST be registered (following the procedures in Section 11.4 of {{RFC6749}}) if the extension they are used in conjunction with is a registered access token type, a registered endpoint parameter, or an extension grant type.
-Error codes used with unregistered extensions MAY be registered.

-Error codes MUST conform to the error ABNF and SHOULD be prefixed by an identifying name when possible.
-For example, an error identifying an invalid value set to the extension parameter `example` SHOULD be named `example_invalid`.

-    error      = 1*error-char
-    error-char = %x20-21 / %x23-5B / %x5D-7E

-# Security Considerations

-As a flexible and extensible framework, OAuth's security considerations depend on many factors.
-The following sections provide implementers with security guidelines focused on the three client profiles described in {{client-types}}: web application, browser-based application, and native application.

-A comprehensive OAuth security model and analysis, as well as background for the protocol design, is provided by
-{{RFC6819}} and {{I-D.ietf-oauth-security-topics}}.

 ## Client Authentication {#security-client-authentication}